 11. Transfer the egg rolls to a plate covered with paper towel to drain.

-12. Serve with your favorite dipping sauce or my easy dumpling sauce recipes.
+12. Serve with your favorite dipping sauce.

 Notes